DON’T MISS

 A short history of Geneva

-The city of Geneva began its story as a small gallic town, which was taken over by the Romans in 121 BC.
+The city of Geneva began as a small gallic town, which was taken over by the Romans in 121 BC.
 In 58 BC, Julius Caesar used the town as a base for his campaign against the Gallic tribes and established Geneva as a Roman city.
 The city was invaded by Germanic tribes in the 5th century and eventually became part of the Holy Roman Empire.

 Conflict with the counts of Savoy

-In 1447, The House of Savoy elevated a member of its own family, Antipope Felix V, to the position of bishop of Geneva.
+In 1447, the House of Savoy elevated a member of its own family, Antipope Felix V, to the position of bishop of Geneva.
 The noblemen of Geneva managed to reach an agreement with its new ruler for the establishment of the Grand Council, a democratically elected body that represented the citizens of the city and elected the bishop.

 Friction continued to grow between the Dukes of Savoy and the Grand Council, especially after Duke Charles III of Savoy appointed his cousin as bishop.
-The Grand Council attempted to fight against the appointment, but the city was invaded twice by Savoyard forces to force the decision through.
+The Grand Council attempted to fight the appointment, but the city was invaded twice by Savoyard forces to push the decision through.
 The first invasion ended in severe punishments for the Grand Council.
 The second invasion led to pro-independence factions gaining support and establishing a majority in the Grand Council.

 The council voted for independence from Savoyard rule and made an alliance with Canton Bern and Fribourg, making Geneva allies of the Old Swiss Confederacy, which swore to protect Geneva and its territories.